 Learn how to cut logistics-related carbon emissions with this essential guide based on cutting edge research supported by Unilever and Kuehne + Nagel.Available to pre-order from 3rd March 2018

 The transport sector cannot be allowed to continue increasing its level of carbon emissions at an accelerating rate, while other sectors are actively decarbonizing.
-Decarbonising Logistics is essential for governments and companies that need to find ways of achieving dramatic carbon reductions in the transport sector.
+Decarbonising Logistics is based on original research conducted by the Kühne Logistics University, Hamburg with the support of Unilever and Kuehne and Nagel, Switzerland, who co-sponsored the work.
+The research focuses on decarbonisation, mainly in the transport sector, across 13 countries.
+This book is essential for governments and companies that need to find ways of achieving dramatic carbon reductions in the transport sector.

 Alan McKinnon is Professor of Logistics at Kühne Logistics University, Hamburg.
-He has been researching and teaching in freight transport and logistics for 35 years and has published extensively in journals and books.
+He has researched and taught in freight transport and logistics for 35 years and has published extensively in journals and books.
 The author has undertaken studies for numerous public and private sector organizations and has been an adviser to several UK Government Departments and Parliamentary Committees, the European Commission, the International Transport Forum, International Energy Agency and OECD.
 He is a member of the European Commission's High Level Group on Logistics and was Chairman of the World Economic Forum's Logistics and Supply Chain Industry Council.

 You will need to sign up or login as a registered academic to request inspection copies.

 If you are logged in as an academic, then you either aren’t eligible for print inspection copies based on your location or this particular title is no longer available for inspection.

 If you need any further information please contact us.